afrasumi0112-byte/Multi-Channel-Sales-Performance-Analysis/README.md

 # Multi-Channel-Sales-Performance-Analysis (Interactive Dashboard creation using MS Excel)

 ## Project Objective
-The objective of the project is to provide a comprehensive analysis of multi-channel sales performance to understand which platforms contribute most significantly to revenue, detect underperforming channels, and highlight oppurtunities for improving sales strategy.
+The objective of the project is to measure and analyze sales across multiple distribution channels,assess their impact on business performance, and deliver actionable insights for enhamcing profitability and customer engagement.

 ## Dataset used
 - <a href="https://github.com/afrasumi0112-byte/Multi-Channel-Sales-Performance-Analysis/blob/main/multi%20channel%20data.xlsx">Dataset</a>

 ## Tool used
        MS Excel